 Whereas:

 Financial market participants may identify adverse impacts on sustainability factors through various means.
-For example, they may employ external market research providers, internal financial analysts and specialists in the area of responsible investments, undertake specifically commissioned studies, use publicly reported information or shared information from peer networks or collaborative initiatives.
+For example, they may employ external market research providers, internal financial analysts and specialists in the area of sustainable investments, undertake specifically commissioned studies, use publicly reported information or shared information from peer networks or collaborative initiatives.
 Financial market participants may also engage directly with the management of companies to better understand the risk of adverse impacts on sustainability factors.

 In order to prioritise adverse impacts, financial market participants and financial advisers should be able to understand the scope, severity, probability of occurrence and potentially irremediable character of an adverse impact on sustainability factors.
-For the purposes of this prioritisation, severity is context specific.
-Scope concerns the reach of the impact, for example the number of individuals that could be affected or the extent of environmental damage such as the volume of water polluted.
-Probability of occurrence could mean the likelihood of adverse impacts to materialise.
-Irremediable character could be limits on the ability to restore the individuals or the environment affected to a situation equivalent to their situation before the adverse impact.
-As financial market participants vary widely in their size, their structure and the nature of their business, a disclosure regime should be adapted to that diversity while imposing certain fundamental regulatory requirements which are appropriate for all firms.
+Scope concerns the reach of the impact, for example the number of individuals that could be affected or the extent of environmental damage such as the volume of water polluted or melting glaciers that could lead to floods, loss of water power capacity, decrease of revenues from tourism and agriculture and thus higher unemployment and non-performing loans.
+Probability of occurrence refers to the likelihood of adverse impacts to materialise.

 As financial market participants vary widely in their size, their structure and the nature of their business, a disclosure regime should be adapted to that diversity while imposing certain fundamental regulatory requirements which are appropriate for all firms.
-Information according to Article 8 of Regulation XXXX/2019 has to be given in an accurate, fair, clear, not misleading, simple and concise way.
+Information according to Article 8 and 9 of Regulation XXXX/2019 has to be given in an accurate, fair, clear, not misleading, simple and concise way.